AdamBoley/Project-Beergate/README.md

 ## Add Review page

-The add_review page is rendered using the add_review template and the AddReviewView.
+The add_review page is rendered using the add_review template and the AddReview.

 The add_review page allows a user to write and submit a beer review of their own.
 This is done via a form.
 The user must enter all of the necessary information about the beer - the name, brewery, type, colour, alcohol content, a short description, their full review and then their score in each of 4 categories - aroma, appearance, taste and aftertaste.
 The user may also upload an image, though this is optional.
 If no image is uploaded, the review will display a placeholder image.
 The user may select whether the beer was served bottled or on draught.